 As a contractor, you will quickly notice the hassle of trying to install mini-splits.
 Installations take a lot of labor, often spanning multiple days or more.

 The issues with mini-splits will span the life of the equipment.
 Mini-splits require you to install bulky and unattractive wall-mounted units in nearly every room, as well as run power lines down the exterior of the home.
-Expect the homeowner to also complain about the drafts and “buzzing” noises, locker room smells, and all of the dirt and mold that will frequently build up on the units.
+Expect the homeowner to also complain about cold air blowing on them, “buzzing” noises, locker room smells, and all of the dirt and mold that will frequently build up on the units.

 Zoning systems are minimally invasive to the homeowner and also offer easy installation.
 Compared to mini-splits, you can shave off days of installation time when setting up a zoning system since you use the ductwork already present in the home.